zysensmile/HiCore/README.md

 ## Acknowledgement

-The implementation is based on the open-source CRS toolkit [CRSLab](https://github.com/RUCAIBox/CRSLab).
+The code is partially referred to [MHIM](https://github.com/RUCAIBox/MHIM) and the open-source CRS toolkit [CRSLab](https://github.com/RUCAIBox/CRSLab).